ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`volumes value Space`: separated list of the volume(s) to be cloned.
+- `--volumes value Space`: separated list of the volume(s) to be cloned.
---`json`: Format output in JSON.
+- `--json`: Format output in JSON.